 2. Ranch at Rock Creek, Montana

 Ranch at Rock Creek is the pinnacle of ranch resorts, it’s posh mountain pampering for well-heeled cowboys.
 Set in 6,000 acres of pristine Montana wilderness, go to ride apache horses, fly-fish, shoot, bike and visit nearby ghost towns.
 Dine on supremely fresh food and drink whisky cocktails from the bar stools made from saddles in the Silver Dollar Bar.
 There are private, family-friendly log homes with well-stocked fridges or tented cabins for an all-American safari experience.
 Couples should chose Trapper Cabin with hot tub, fireplace and opt for a spa treatment made for two.
-To top it off, there is a heated outdoor pool, bowling alley and movie theatre – all are included in your stay.
+To top it off, there is a heated outdoor pool, bowling alley and movie theater – all are included in your stay.
 Open all year round, it’s just as fun in the winter vacations with ice-skating, snowmobiling and cross-country heli-skiing.

 3. Zapata Ranch, Colorado